Please help us protect our artworks by respecting the following guidelines:

 - No running, roller skating, or horseplay, as they endanger the safety of both the artworks and other visitors.
 Children should be carefully supervised.

 Handheld photography and video for personal use is generally permitted throughout the museum.
 Sometimes, photography of particular artworks may not be allowed in selected special exhibitions; please check the wall signage to confirm.
 No tripods, selfie sticks, or similar long tools are permitted in the galleries to protect the artworks.
-Commercial photography must be pre-arranged with the museum’s Office of Public Affairs by writing to AmericanArtPressOffice@si.edu
+Commercial photography and professional filming requests must be pre-arranged with the museum’s Office of Public Affairs by writing to AmericanArtPressOffice@si.edu

 Bags, boxes, and packages may be inspected for security reasons upon entrance or exit, and officers may limit the size of what you may carry into the galleries.